fz172/fanfly/_posts/2024-01-26-eaa_tech_counselor_visit.md

 to what a reasonable part looks like.

 We also looked at the parts, tested a few dimpled rivets and they looked good.
 We also examined the straightness of the horizontal stabilizer which looked good.
-Theoretically I am good to start riveting, but I still need to ream every hole as Bob recommeneded.
+Theoretically I am good to start riveting, but I still need to ream every hole as Bob recommended.
 After reaming I will take the skin off to clean up the dust (see first section) then put it back.
 So I will do these first before riveting.

 We also talked about a slight twist on elevator main spar.
 The spar is very soft and can be twisted by hand.
 So we are not too worried.
 Once